-The disciplines for technical officials are: Field Judges, Starters/ Starters' Assistants, Timekeepers, Photo-finish Judges, Race Walk Judges and Track Judges.
-The initial grade for discipline specific officials is Level 1 (The Club Officials Award and the Young Officials Award being a multi-disciplinary introduction to assisting with competition.)
+The disciplines for Technical Officials are: Field Judges, Starters/ Starters' Assistants, Timekeepers, Photo-finish Judges, Race Walk Judges and Track Judges.
+The initial grade for discipline specific Officials is Level 1 (The Assistant Officials Award (sometimes called the Club Officials' Award and the Young Officials' Award) a multi-disciplinary introduction to assisting with competition.)

-Applications from those interested in becoming officials should be made through the appropriate club, county or National Association.
+Applications from those interested in becoming Officials should be made through the appropriate club, county or Home Country.
 Details of the relevant contact name can be obtained in the first instance through UK Athletics, Alexander Stadium, Birmingham, B90 8AJ.
 Tel 0121 713 8400, Fax 0121 713 8452, Email information@uka.org.uk.
-Other information may also be found at www.uka.org.uk
+Other information may also be found at info@uka.org.uk